Insider tips in Berlin

 Source: https://www.in-berlin-brandenburg.com/Freizeit/Ausflugstipps/Parkanlagen/Botanischer-Garten/Bilder/Botanischer-Garten-g.jpg

-The Berlin Botanical Garden and Botanical Museum are home to more than 22,000 different plant species.
-You can go on a trip from Alpine vegetation to the tropics – all of that not too far from campus in Steglitz.
+The Berlin Botanical Garden and Museum is home to more than 22,000 different plant species.
+You can go on a trip from Alpine vegetation to the tropics – all that just a few kilometers away from our campus in Steglitz.

 Liepnitzsee: